Building a naked Aero Ektar Speed Graphic: The AEROgraphic project part 3 – preparing and finishing the body

 - The AEROgraphic project part 2 – disassembly and strip down

-- The AEROgraphic project part 3 – preparing and finishing the body
+- The AEROgraphic project part 3 – preparing and finishing the body (this article)

 - The AEROgraphic project part 4 – reassembly